GLOBAL PERSPECTIVE CELEBRATED IN WINNER’S ROSTER AT 2021 SYDNEY SCIENCE FICTION FILM FESTIVAL AWARDS NIGHT.

 • A trailer and/or scene clips from the film (ProRes 422 Full HD; 1920x1080 or higher).

-9. A .DCP file of the full film must be supplied for the SSFFF screening, unless an alternate format is otherwise agreed upon by SSFFF.
+9. A .DCP file on a formatted hard drive of the full film must be supplied for the SSFFF screening, unless an alternate format is otherwise agreed upon by SSFFF.

 10. Once a film is accepted by SSFFF and programmed, it cannot be withdrawn from the festival line-up, other than at the discretion of the SSFFF.

 11. The SSFFF undertake to make every effort to adhere to the published schedule program.
 However, SSFFF reserves the right to alter this schedule and venue at any time for any reason.
 SSFFF does not accept any liability for any costs claimed to arise as a result of a change in the scheduling.

 12. Awards may be presented during the SSFFF, at the discretion of the organisers and the Jury Panel (where applicable).